Madeiran wall lizard: Diet

 The Madeiran wall lizard feeds on small invertebrates such as ants and also eats some vegetable matter such as bananas.

 Reproduction

 Adult females of T. dugesii lay two to three clutches of eggs in a year with the juveniles being about 3 cm when they hatch.

 Ecoepidemiology

 T. dugesii is one of many species that may be parasitized by ticks and can act as a secondary or alternative reservoir for Lyme disease or other tick-borne zoonoses.
-Large warm-blooded mammals like deer and boar seem to have become the first epidemiologic tank (and/or host) for European ticks.
+Large warm-blooded mammals like deer and boar seem to have become the first epidemiologic reservoir (and/or host) for European ticks.